01/09/2019 Amendment approved by Chancellor

 - Inquiries, remarks, or discussions about an individual’s sexual experiences or activities and other written or verbal references to sexual conduct.

-- “Retaliation” may include, but is not limited to such conduct or adverse actions as:
+- Examples: Examples of retaliation may include, but is not limited to such conduct or adverse actions as:

 - Adverse action taken to keep someone from opposing a discriminatory practice, or from participating in an discrimination proceeding;